 Using tags on Github Pages

 In my searches I found a handful of different blog posts documenting the same thing, and I think they all track back to this solution, which was posted on StackOverflow.
+I do things a little differently.

 You’ll need a /_layouts/tagpage.html